iotaledger/iota-wiki/content/tutorials/single-page-tutorials/mint-nft-with-javascript-shimmer.md

 data: Converter.utf8ToHex(JSON.stringify(METADATA), true)
 ```

-After you have customized your NFT, you will need to compile the Typescript filet o Javascript again, and run the example:
+After you have customized your NFT, you will need to recompile and run the example:

 ```bash
 npm run dist